vjai-community/meetup/20180929 VN Machine Learning Meetup #9.md

 khanhtc
 ### Title: HMM at a glance
 ### Description: :
-Hidden Markov models ares ubiquitous tool for modelling time series data.
+Hidden Markov Models are ubiquitous tool for modelling time series data.
 They are used in almost all current speech recognition systems, in numerous applications in computational molecular biology, in data compression, and in other areas of artificial intelligence and pattern recognition.
-In this session, we are going to look at the question "what are Hidden Markov models?" and play around with this in some real life example.
+In this session, we are going to look at the question "what are Hidden Markov Models?" and play around with this in some real life examples.
 ### Ref to:
 - PRML book chapter 13
 ### Other materials: